zzhangjii/learning-library/ApplicationIntegration-labguide.md

       - Select the *Open Properties* option in the popup menu.
 The properties display in the lower panel.

       - Let’s create the form.
 In the Form area of the properties panel, click the *plus sign icon* and click *New Web Form* in the popup menu.

-      - The Create New Web Form dialog appears.
-Fill-in the fields:
+      - The *Create New Web Form* dialog appears.
+Fill in the fields:

           - Name: *EvaluateForm*